nais/blog/content/posts/elm/elm.md

 Even though none of us had worked in a functional programming language before, we found it easy to get started.
 The syntax was a bit obscure in the beginning, but quickly became natural.
-Anectodally, I've worked with [Golang](https://golang.org) professionally for around five years.
+Anecdotally, I've worked with [Golang](https://golang.org) professionally for around five years.
 The simplicity of working with data in Elm really makes me lament how terse Go is.
 Iteration is not really a thing in Elm, we use _map_ and _reduce_ instead.
 It